emmawalshdev/living-landscapes/README.md

 * [Github Pages](https://pages.github.com/) - Used for site deployment.

-* [Chrome Dev tools](https://developers.google.com/web/tools/chrome-devtools)- Used for monitoring the Responsiveness of the website.
+* [Chrome Dev tools](https://developers.google.com/web/tools/chrome-devtools) - Used for monitoring the responsiveness of the website.

-* [Cross Browser Testing](https://crossbrowsertesting.com/) - Used for monitoring the Responsiveness of the website.
+* [Cross Browser Testing](https://crossbrowsertesting.com/) - Used for monitoring the responsiveness of the website.

 ----------------------------
 ## Testing

 ### User Story Testing
-The following user stories which were defined in the [UX](#ux "goto-ux") section of this README document were re-examined; to ensure that the needs and expectations of both the customer and client have been met.
+The following user stories which were defined in the [UX](#ux "goto-ux") section of this README document were re-examined; to ensure that the needs and expectations of both the business owner and clients have been met.

 #### Clients Stories

-* As a prospective client, I would like to find an 'about' section on the website, so that I can learn about the company, it's services and qualification of the staff.
+* As a prospective client, I would like to find an 'About' section on the website, so that I can learn about the company, it's services and the qualification of the staff.
     * A dedicated 'About' page has been created, which includes content on the company's mission, the services they provide and a detailed description on each team member and their skills.
     * The company's services are also viewable on the 'About' page.
 Within the footer, quick contact-us links have also been provided to encourage the user to get in touch with any queries.

 * As a prospective client, I would like to be able to send an online enquiry, so that I can receive additional information.
     * An online enquiry form has been created within the 'Contact Us' section.
 This has been created to be very easy-to-use, with integrated invalid messages prompted to appear if the user has missed a required field.
-     * Quick links to the 'Contact Us' page have also been  included in the footer and in the header (hero image banner CTA) of each page.
+    * Quick links to the 'Contact Us' page have also been included in the footer and header (hero image banner CTA) of each page.
     * By encouraging the user to contact the company in many ways, a strong approachable message is conveyed.

-* As a client who would prefer to speak over the phone rather than email, I would like to be able to request a call-back to an online enquiry and clearly be able to view a telephone number and call-times.
+* As a client who would prefer to speak over the phone rather than email, I would like to be able to request a call-back to an online enquiry and clearly be able to view a business telephone number and call-times.
     * A preferred method of contact can be specified on the online enquiry form.
-    * The company's contact telephone number is also visable on the footer of each page.
+    * The company's contact telephone number is also visible on the footer of each page.
-    * The compnay's contact telephone number with the message 'Want To Chat?
+    * The company's contact telephone number with the message 'Want To Chat?
 So Do We!' is displayed on the 'Home' & 'Contact Us' page.

 * As a prospective client, I would like to view a portfolio of past work, so that I will know what to expect.
-    * A dedicated Portfolio' page has been created.
+    * A dedicated 'Portfolio' page has been created.
     * 'Award-Winning Gardens' are displayed first, showing the company's greatest acheivements.
     * 'Our Recent Creations' shows an additional six garden designs with a date and discription included.
     * A variety of residential and commerical designs have been included to give a well-rounded representation of the company.
-    * A CTA on the hero image banner enourages the user to contact the compnay if they have any additional questions.
+    * A CTA on the hero image banner enourages the user to contact the company if they have any additional questions.

 * As a prospective client who is knowledgeable in horticulture, I would like to see proof that the company are plant experts as this is important to me in garden design.
     * Portraying a strong message of plant knowledge was taken into consideration when creating every page.
-    * The company is branded as 'plant-first landscapers'; a message which is portrayed in the footer and the header blurb (under-neath the hero image banner) of pages.
+    * The company is branded as 'plant-first landscapers'; a message which is portrayed in the footer and the header blurb (underneath the hero image banner) of pages.
     * In the 'About' page, the user can learn about the employeees and their skills which are displayed using progress bars.
     * In each creation listed on the 'Portfolio' page, all horticultural aspects of the projects are described.

 * As a prospective client who is not knowledgeable in garden design, I would like to see what options are available to me so that I can decide if this company is right for me.
     * All services provided by the company are listed in the 'About' web page.
-    * All services provided and company description are included on the footer of each page.
+    * All services provided and a company description are included on the footer of each page.
     * The company's past creations are viewable in the 'Portfolio' page.
 This gives an in-depth overview of the standard of work which can be expected.
     * Testimonials are viewable on the 'Home' page, which give positive feedback on the company, showcasing how approachable the company is.

-* As an existing client and admirer of the company, I would like to be able to connect with and follow the company through social media platforms, so that I build a connection with the brand.
+* As an existing client and admirer of the company, I would like to be able to connect with and follow the company through social media platforms, so that I can build a connection with the brand.
     * Quick links to the compnay's social media platforms are viewable on the footer of each page.

-#### Buisiness Stories
+#### Business Stories

 * As a team member, I want to see my skills and strengths clearly defined in an 'About' section so that our clients will know I'm qualified.
     * A defined colour palette is used to display each employees skills.